wolfslender/curl-timeout-fix/README.md

 ## Features

-- Adjusts the cURL timeout to 20 seconds.
+- Adjusts the cURL timeout to 30 seconds.
+- Retries failed requests up to 3 times.
 - Quick solution for connection issues in WordPress with external APIs or third-party services.
 - No additional configuration required; simply activate it and you're good to go.